Who doesn’t like to get mail that isn’t a bill – but a treat or a gift? EVERYONE, that’s who.

 Take off whatever of the wrapper you can, but don’t stress (you will cover it up anyway).

-Make a slit of about 4″-6″ Cutting where the glue is from the label because you will cover this with the address label.Into the slit you just cut, stuff confetti, foil shreds, wired ribbon, anything your heart desires.
-You are making a party!
+Make a slit of about 4″-6″ Cutting over where the label is, so over the glue because you will cover this area with the address anyway.Into the slit you just cut, stuff COLOR SHREDS HERE, confetti, WIRE GARLAND HERE, anything your heart desires.

 Then slip the gift in, keep in mind where it is going, and if it will it melt before reaching its destination.